 Method 1: Verify the Integrity of Game Files

-The first thing that you can do to fix the content file locked issue on Steam is by verifying the integrity of game files downloaded on your computer.
+The first thing you can do to fix the content file locked issue on Steam is to verify the integrity of game files downloaded on your computer.
 It is possible that some of the game files got corrupted during use or while updating the game.

 Step 1.
-On your computer, open Steam and login to your account.
+On your computer, open Steam and login into your account.

 Step 2.
-Next, click on Library and right-click on the game that you wish to update.
+Next, click on Library and right-click on the game you wish to update.

 Step 3.
 After that, click on Properties to open Settings.

 Step 4.
-Lastly, click on Local Files tab and tap on Verify Integrity of Game Files.
+Lastly, click on the Local Files tab and tap Verify Integrity of Game Files.

-However, if you are still having problems with Steam after doing the steps above.
-You can proceed to the next method below.
+However, if you still have problems with Steam after doing the steps above.
+You can proceed to the following method below.

 Method 2: Change Steam Files Location Folder

-The next thing that you can do to try and fix the Steam content file locked error is to change the location of Steam files folder.
-It is possible that Steam is having issues accessing the current Steam folder on your computer which causes the issue.
+The next thing you can do to try and fix the content file locked error is to change the location of the Steam files folder in the Steam directory.
+Steam may be having issues accessing the current Steam folder on your computer, which causes the problem.

-To change the location of Steam files on your computer, follow the steps below.
+To change the location of files on your computer, follow the steps below.

 Step 1.
-Open Steam Client on your computer and click on the Steam tab located at the upper left corner of your screen.
+Open Steam on your computer and click on the Steam tab in the upper left corner of your screen.

 Step 2.
 After that, click on Settings.